Luke Loughlin

 Luke Loughlin (born 1994/1995) is a dual player of Gaelic games, who plays football for The Downs, hurling for Clonkill and also plays at senior level for the Westmeath county football team.
 He has also featured for the New York county football team.

 Loughlin is from Mullingar.
 He was a playing member of the team when Westmeath won the 2019 National Football League Division 3 league title by a goal against Laois at Croke Park.

 He has spoken openly about his struggles with addiction.

+He collapsed and CT scan in 2024.

+Against Antrim in the 2025 Tailteann Cup, Loughlin nearly broke Cillian O'Connor's record for the highest individual score in a championship match.